Qualifying For Mortgage After Bankruptcy And Foreclosure

 There is a mandatory waiting period after bankruptcy and foreclosure to qualify for a residential mortgage loan.

-- FHA requires a two year waiting period after the discharge date from bankruptcy and three years from the recorded date after a foreclosure or deed in lieu of foreclosure
+- HUD, the parent of FHA, requires a two year waiting period after Chapter 7 bankruptcy discharged date and three years from the recorded date after a foreclosure and/or deed in lieu of foreclosure to qualify for FHA loans

-- FHA requires a 3 year waiting period after a short sale
+- HUD requires a 3 year waiting period after a short sale to be eligible to qualify for FHA loans

 - The date three years waiting period after a short sale starts from the date of the short sale reflected on the HUD settlement statement

 Fannie Mae has a mandatory waiting period of 4 years after bankruptcy for a mortgage loan applicant to qualify for a conventional loan.

 - There is a mandatory waiting period of 7 years from the recorded date of foreclosure to qualify for a conventional loan

 - For those with foreclosure as part of their bankruptcy, the waiting period is 4 years from the bankruptcy discharge date

 - This new rule was just implemented a few weeks ago

 - The waiting period start date is the recorded date of the deed in lieu of foreclosure or the short sale date reflected on the HUD’s settlement statement